Fix Overwatch High Ping and Packet Loss: 3 Proven Steps

 1. 01

-Press Control+Shift+Escape to open Task Manager, click the Network column to sort by usage, and right-click any background apps using bandwidth to select End Task.
+Press Ctrl + Shift + Esc to open Task Manager, click the Network column to sort by usage, and right-click to End Task on any programs consuming more than 1-2 Mbps while you game.

 2. 02